-Covid 19 coronavirus: ; We contact trace only 185 cases a day
+Covid 19 coronavirus: Health Minister can't confirm when payment to GPs will be made; we contact trace only 185 cases a day

 He said there had initially been some issues in distributing vaccines, but he believed this had been resolved.

-Meanwhile, New Zealand's contact tracing system reportedly only has the ability to chase up 185 contacts a day.
+New Zealand's contact tracing system reportedly only has the ability to chase up 185 contacts a day.

 An independent audit of the system released on Monday found regional public health units trying to trace contacts were overrun and couldn't keep up even when there were fewer than 100 suspected cases of the virus each day.